Google スプレッドシートとAirtableの連携イメージ

 As shown in the image above, the updated information was obtained as output.

-Once confirmed up to this point, click "Save" to complete the trigger settings.
+Once confirmed, click "Save" to complete the trigger setup.

 Step 3: Set Up Record Creation in Airtable